C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 # All Pages
 ## Navigation bar:
 * Fixed at top upon user scrolling
-* Right hand organisation logo returns to home page from all pages
+* Left hand organisation logo returns to home page from all pages
-* Right hand organisation logo returns to top of home page when selected from anywhere on the home page
+* Left hand organisation logo returns to top of home page when selected from anywhere on the home page
-* Each link on the right is underlined when on the page that reflects that link is being viewed
 * ‘Home’ link returns user to the top on the ‘Home’ page when viewing the ‘Home’ page.
 * Link to ‘Home’ works from ‘About Us’, ‘Classes’, ‘Contact Us’ and ‘Gallery’ pages.
 * ‘About Us’ link returns user to the top on the ‘About Us’ page when viewing the ‘About Us’ page.